evangipson/rime/README.md

 - was [cursed](#undead-face-vision) upon taking a [Pearl of Power](#pearl-of-power) and [Wand of the Warmage](#wand-of-the-warmage) from a tomb in a [verbeeg cave](#verbeeg-cave) outside of [Goodmead](#goodmead)
 - A.B.C.: always be chronoshiftin'
 - Took "the break of eternity" in [session 4](#session-4)
-- In [session 4](#session-4) stole a crystal off the necklace from an unconscious cultist in the castle of [Caer Dineval](#caer-dineval)
+- In [session 4](#session-4) stole a crystal off the necklace from an unconscious [cultist](#followers-of-levistus) in the castle of [Caer Dineval](#caer-dineval)

 ## Sven
-- cat man
+- cat man ranger
-- ranger
 - very high roller
 - gets downed all the time
-- has a "thing" for cultists
+- has a "thing" for [cultists](#followers-of-levistus)

 ## Pillby
-- a gnome who is a furious note-taker
+- a gnome who is a furious note-taker and loves items
 - interested in magical items and tinkering
 - never hits
+- only rolls well if he is solo and doing unimportant things, otherwise will not roll above a 5
 - nobody listens to his badass, totally fool-proof ladder plans
+- in [session 5](#session-5), had a great "home alone"-style plan to escape certain death and pulled it off without a hitch

 # Quests
 ## Sepheks Murders